romnn/microgpusim/WIP.md

 - today:

+  - use gpu_mem_alloc for the allocations but still allow smart comparision with play whose traces does not include allocations
   - xtask task for converting traces? or do that in the validation component

   - validate the number of warp instructions for the execution driven frontend and test that.